edamameKarats/Eda_MinecraftTutorial_1.16.5/README.md

 This mod add "Mame ore" in mc world, and add "Mame ingot", "Mame block", "Mame tools", "Mame equipments".
 Since just a tutorial, statuses are not correct.
 If you use it, tune yourself.

+## About BoxGenerator
+This program can read json file from BlockBench and output rotation data.
+Output data can use for collision settings.

 ## License
 Copyright (c) 2020 Edamame
 Released under the MIT license